AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

 Use the script below to extract Tweet ID and description for each tweet, and save as a `.csv` for further filtering and annotation.

+Important: *Check [Section 6](#6-working-with-data-output-in-google-colab) to learn how to run the code without installing Python on your personal computer.*
 ```python
 # Load Libraries
 import pandas as pd